-As well as providing information and support to those affected by a an unexpected and sudden cardiac arrest, SCA UK would like to help medical professionals improve their understanding of a patients needs and improve service’s provided.
+As well as providing information and support to those affected by an unexpected and sudden cardiac arrest, SCA UK would like to help medical professionals improve their understanding of a patient’s needs and improve the service provided.

 If you work in the dentistry profession you may like to read our page on dental treatment which details a number of the issues that should be considered when dealing with a patient post-cardiac arrest.

 Many survivors sustain an acquired brain injury whilst in a state of hypoxia and often it goes undiagnosed.
-Headway, the brain injury organisation have produced an excellent guide for GP’s which should help develop a better relationship with your patients.
+Headway, the brain injury organisation have produced an excellent guide for GPs which should help develop a better relationship with their patients.
 You can download it here.

 For all interested in cardiac arrests

-The Resuscitation Council (UK) exists to promote high-quality, scientific, resuscitation guidelines that are applicable to everybody, and to contribute to saving life through education, training, research and collaboration.
+The Resuscitation Council (UK) exists to promote high-quality, scientific, resuscitation guidelines that are applicable to everybody, and to contribute to saving lives through education, training, research and collaboration.